 Yeesh!
 This all feels pretty self-serving and isn’t at all about the person in pain.
 Just about OTHERS needs…again….familiar.
 To me, there’s little worse than having someone suggest that I move on from ANYTHING that’s scarred me permanently.

-- More often than not, these “well meaners” are uncomfortable with YOUR/MY level of sadness, dissatisfaction, anger (or basically, any emotion other than happiness).
+- More often than not, these “well meaners” are uncomfortable with YOUR level of sadness, dissatisfaction, anger (or basically, any emotion other than happiness).

-- This has nothing to do with YOU/ME.
+- This has nothing to do with YOU.
 This is personal to them.
 It happens to be very telling about the harsh environment they were raised in.

-- It may be uncomfortable for them to watch YOU/ME in a depressed/anxious/sad/angry etc. state – as they cannot tolerate these emotions in THEMSELVES.
+- It may be uncomfortable for them to watch YOU in a depressed/anxious/sad/angry etc. state – as they cannot tolerate these emotions in THEMSELVES.

-- They would feel better if we just stopped being true to what is going on inside of US.
-This comes with an attempt to somehow control our experience, like, “cheer up”, or “none of that matters anymore”, or, my personal fav, “that was so long ago and has nothing to do with today” and even still, “choose to be happy”.
+- They would feel better if YOU just stopped being true to what is going on inside of YOU.
+This comes with an attempt to somehow control YOUR experience, like, “cheer up”, or “none of that matters anymore”, or, my personal fav, “that was so long ago and has nothing to do with today” and even still, “choose to be happy”.
 LOL

 It’s so very easy to offend someone who is grappling with a life of trauma.
 There’s no magic wand or spell.
 To be true to our own feelings, when they arise – and have that be ok with those around us…well, that’s like winning the lottery.
 But to feel stifled, wrong, embarrassed, or gagged is just adding more layers to an already bad situation.